M8TKO/Profiling-HPX-and-Kokkos-HPX/README.md

 -----

-# A Possible Interpretation of Thread Creation
+# A Possible Interpretation of Thread Creation in OpenMP backend

 A total of **109** OS-level threads (`pthreads`) were created.
 The significant increase from the previous run **appears to be related to how the OpenMP runtime is handling the nested parallelism** initiated by HPX.